topcoat/topcoat/README.md

 # TopCoat

-An Open Source UI Library for creating beautiful and responsive applications using web standards
+CSS for clean and fast web apps

 ---